flaredata/flaredata.github.io/_posts/2017-05-11-tensorflare.md

 TensorFlow is extremely efficient (concrete numbers available [here](https://www.tensorflow.org/performance/benchmarks) and [here](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45166.pdf)), in part due to being written in C++.
 However, APIs are available in Python, Scala, and Java, with Python being the primary target (as evidenced by the [lack of API stability promises for all other languages](https://www.tensorflow.org/api_docs/)).

+As an extension of its current implementation, TensorFlow also has a relatively new component called [XLA: Accelerated Linear Algebra](https://www.tensorflow.org/performance/xla/).
+XLA is a compiler for linear algebra computations which can, in some circumstances, greatly increase the performance of TensorFlow.
+XLA is still in its alpha stages, so using it at this stage may produce inconsistent results.
+However, XLA provides a target for a number of optimizations, which we'll talk about in a future post.

 ## PySpark: The Mullet of Data Processing

 In keeping with TensorFlow's target usage, we elected to use Spark's Python API, [PySpark](http://spark.apache.org/docs/2.1.0/api/python/pyspark.html).
 Due to Python's expressive nature and [documented wide usage](https://www.tiobe.com/tiobe-index/), PySpark is a natural extension to lower the barrier of entry for data science professionals by abstracting things even further than Scala.
 This results in our proverbial mullet of data processing: a system which allows for users to have nothing but business up front, but a party of performance in the back.